 Listen.
 Discover.
 Reflect

 Mastering something like validation takes time and commitment, but it also has a simple beginning.
-The “LDR Method” is an easy way of remembering the fundamentals of active validation.
+The “LDR Method”, inspired by Fisher and Shapiro’s Beyond Reason, is an easy cheat for remembering the fundamentals of active validation.
 It is the process of receiving, understanding, and appreciating someone else’s point of view.

 The LDR Method: Listen Actively, Discover Merit, then Reflect Validation.